We Are Cuban Forever

 Article 34.
 The following are Cuban citizens by birth:

 a) Those born in the national territory, with the exception of the children of foreigners who are in the service of their government or international organizations.
-The law establishes the requirements and formalities for the case of children of foreigners who are not permanent residents in the country;
+The law establishes the requirements and formalities for the case of children of foreigners who are not permanent residents in the country.

 The acquisition of another citizenship does not imply the loss of Cuban citizenship